Constrained Decoding for Safe Robot Navigation Foundation Models: Evaluation

 \subsection{Implementational Details}

-We comprehensively evaluate our constrained decoding framework on procedurally generated AI2-THOR \citep{kolve2022ai2thorinteractive3denvironment} indoor scenes with diverse objects and layouts using three state-of-the-art (SOTA) RFMs: Shortest Path Oracle Clone (SPOC) \citep{ehsani2024spoc}, PoliFormer \citep{zeng2025poliformer} and Flare \citep{hu2025flare}.
-All three are large transformer-based embodied agents trained on extensive language-conditioned robot trajectory datasets.
+We comprehensively evaluate our constrained decoding framework on procedurally generated AI2-THOR \citep{kolve2022ai2thorinteractive3denvironment} indoor scenes with diverse objects and layouts.
+AI2-THOR is a photorealistic 3D simulation environment built on the Unity engine and is a widely adopted benchmark and training environment for embodied navigation research.
+We use three state-of-the-art (SOTA) generalist robot navigation policies: Shortest Path Oracle Clone (SPOC) \citep{ehsani2024spoc}, PoliFormer \citep{zeng2025poliformer} and Flare \citep{hu2025flare}.
+All three are large transformer-based policies trained on extensive language-conditioned robot trajectory datasets.
 These models achieve strong zero-shot generalization for a vast variety of navigation tasks that span open vocabulary object-goal navigation (``find a mug"), room-to-room traversal (``visit all rooms"), waypoint-based navigation (``move three meters forward and stop near the red rug”), and attribute-conditioned variants (``locate the chair closest to the refrigerator in the kitchen”).
 These models also demonstrate reliable zero-shot transfer to real-world environments, achieving robust task satisfaction.

-In addition, these models capture three different training paradigms for RFMs.
+In addition, these models capture three different training paradigms for generalist robot navigation policies.
 SPOC is trained purely with imitation learning from shortest-path rollouts.
 Poliformer employs a hybrid approach that combines reinforcement learning and imitation learning, enabling it to learn long-horizon structure while retaining expert priors.
 Flare adopts a large-scale pretraining plus fine-tuning on embodied navigation data in line with recent foundation model training paradigms.
 This diversity in training paradigms allows us to evaluate the applicability of \safedec\ across different learning regimes.

+In this work, we address safety specifications for robotics and, therefore, select those most relevant to real-world deployment.
+Our specifications are highlighted in Table \ref{tab:specs}.
+These specifications are inspired by common safe navigation specifications as highlighted in \citet{DBLP:journals/corr/abs-1901-02077} and have varying levels of complexity.
+These specifications capture state-based invariants ($\phi_{avoid}, \phi_{geofence}$), history-dependent conditionals ($ \phi_{no\_return}$) and temporal ordering constraints ($\phi_{ordered}$).